mpro34/Engine_2d/README.md

 The following items are todo items that will help improve the overall experience of the engine:
 1. Optimize loops and other performance tuning.
 2. Organize the managers and various classes, instead of everything in src/
-3. Add more levels with lua scripting
+3. Add more levels with lua scripting and load next levels once finish is reached.
 4. Add projectiles to player with space bar to shoot
 5. Add map editor
+6. Add screenshots to readme
+7. Add Class Diagram to readme